aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 ### Create Construct Hub Stack

-The first step is to create an instance of Construct Hub in our AWS Account.
+As an Internal Construct Hub Administrator, the first step is to create an instance of Construct Hub in an AWS Account.
 Before we can use the Construct Hub library in our stack, we need to install the npm module:

 {{<highlight bash>}}
 npm install construct-hub